-Such are the relations at present existing between the Federal Govenment and the District, so far as local legislation is concerned.
-The powers of Congress, as the local legislature of the District, were derived from the cessions by Virginia and Maryland, and the special grant of exclusive legislation, and not from the general powers conferred upon it by the constitution; and these special and local powers which Congress has now possessed for nearly half a century, have been exercised only to the extent above described; and, from the best information your committee have been able to obtain, to no other or greater extent.
+Such are the relations at present existing between the federal government and the District, so far as local legislation is concerned.
+The powers of Congress, as the local legislature of the District, were derived from the cessions by Virginia and Maryland, and the special grant of exclusive legislation, and not from the general powers conferred upon it by the Constitution; and these special and local powers, which Congress has now possessed for nearly half a century, have been exercised only to the extent above described, and, from the best information your committee have been able to obtain, to no other or greater extent.

-The right of Congress to accept the cession of this territory from the States of Virginia and Maryland, is found in the eighth section of the first article of the Constitution of the United States, which gives it power "10 exercise exclusive legislation in all cases whatsoever over such District, not exceeding ten miles square, as may by cession of particular States, and the acceptance of Congress, become the Seat of Government of the United States" and the purpose for which the cession was to be made and received, is declared in the language of the constitution itself, "such District as may be come the Seat of Government of the United States."
-The cession, therefore, was to be made for this purpose, and for no other; and as regards is use by the Federal Government, the object of this provision evidently was simply to authorize Congress to accept the grant, and to exercise the power of legislation therein provided for.
+The right of Congress to accept the cession of this territory from the States of Virginia and Maryland is found in the eighth section of the first article of the Constitution of the United States, which gives it power "to exercise exclusive legislation in all cases whatsoever over such District, not exceeding ten miles square, as may by cession of particular States, and the acceptance of Congress, become the seat of government of the United States;" and the purpose for which the cession was to be made and received is declared, in the language of the Constitution itself, "such District as may become the seat of government of the United States."
+The session, therefore, was to be made for this purpose and for no other; and, as regards its use by the federal government, the object of this provision evidently was simply to authorize Congress to accept the grant and to exercise the powers of legislation therein provided for.

-It will be conceded by the committee, for the purpose of this report, that the cession was made in conformity with the power of Congress 10 receive, and that, therefore, by the cession from Virginia and Maryland, Congress is in possession of the powers which the constitution intended " should possess over the district intended to be ceded.
+It will be conceded by the committee, for the purpose of this report, that the cession was made in conformity with the power of Congress to receive, and that, therefore, by the cession from Virginia and Maryland, Congress is in possession of the powers which the Constitution intended it should possess over the district intended to be ceded.